For Organizations

 Organizations Working with Master Gardeners

 Local organizations benefit from the garden-related volunteer activities and education provided by Master Gardeners.
-The Extension Master Gardener Program only accepts a volunteer’s service hours from organizations who:
+The Extension Master Gardener Program only accepts a volunteer’s service hours from organizations in Wisconsin who:

 • Provide a public benefit.